ISSUIUC/GNC-SILSIM/README.md

 `python3 ./plotter/plot_results.py`

 ## Automated
 Alternatively, if you run ./automated.bat from the root of the folder, the program will automatically compile and run the code for you, generating all the graphs.
+The input data files can be changes in the file.